kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 | 51 | 3 | 15 (December 20) |

 This KEP will be in the `alpha` stage for the Kubernetes 1.22 Release.
-During this time, we will focus on communication of the cadence change.
-The KEP will promote to the `beta` stage for the Kubernetes 1.23 Release, which will be the final release of 2021 and being our official *3-releases-per-year* cadence.
+During this time, SIG-Release will focus on communication of the cadence change through all available mechanisms.
+The KEP will promote to the `beta` stage for the Kubernetes 1.23 Release, which will be the final release of 2021.
 After the 1.23, 1.24, and  1.25 Releases, will will collect feedback and incorporate that feedback into the lightweight framework surrounding release schedule development and promote this KEP to `stable` for the 1.26 Release.

 ### User Stories